metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 ## Ravens @ Jaguars

 Glad to see my original hunch was correct - the Jaguars run defense has been stepping up against these Ravens.

+***

+## Broncos @ Panthers

+Not only does it look like Sam Darnold has been serviceable, but he's been proficient against this vaunted Broncos defense.
+Is it possible the Broncos are still dealing with a hangover after losing a close one last week against the Raiders?

+***

+## Bears @ Jets

+This Mike White kid has been sensational.
+It's clear the team's rally around him.